nextgis/docs_ngcom/source/data_upload.rst

 Creating vector layer
 ^^^^^^^^^^^^^^^^^^^^^

 #.
-Open :ref:`Resource group <ngcom_resources_group>` where you want to create a data layer (by default from the main page of Web GIS you can access Main resource group);
+Open `Resource group <https://docs.nextgis.com/docs_ngweb/source/create_resource.html#create-resource-group-to-manage-data>`__ where you want to create a data layer (by default from the main page of Web GIS you can access Main resource group);
 #.
 Press **Create resource** and select **Vector layer**;
 #.
 In the opened dialog, go to :guilabel:`Vector layer` tab and select a file with vector geodata or select geometry type for an empty vector layer;
 #.
 Then in :guilabel:`Resource` tab type a name for the new layer in the field :guilabel:`Display name`.